Clearing price distributions in call auctions

-\author{ M. Derksen${}^{1,2}$ and B. Kleijn${}^{2}$\ For every $x \in \RR$, denote the number of submitted sell orders with a price less than or equal to $x$ by $\DA(x)$ and the number of submitted buy orders with a price greater than $x$ by $\DB(x)$.
+\author{ M. Derksen $\dag \ddag$, B. Kleijn$\ddag$ and R. de Vilder$ \dag \ddag$ \ For every $x \in \RR$, denote the number of submitted sell orders with a price less than or equal to $x$ by $\DA(x)$ and the number of submitted buy orders with a price greater than $x$ by $\DB(x)$.
 As discussed above, the \emph{clearing price} $X$ is obtained by maximizing the total transacted volume.
 In terms of the above defined quantities, that implies $X$ is defined as a solution of the \emph{market clearing equation} $\DA(X) = \DB(X)$, or,

 which expresses that the transacted volume is maximized at (any) price $X$ where the supply curve $\DA$ and the demand curve $\DB$ intersect.
 Consider the following definition. \begin{definition} For a given sell order sample $(A_1,\dots A_{N_A})$ from $F_A$ and a buy order sample $(B_1,\dots,B_{N_B})$ from $F_B$, the corresponding \emph{clearing price} $X$ is defined by